maxpou/maxpou.fr/src/content/pages/personal-user-manual/personal-user-manual.md

 - **Transparency**.
 I'm very transparent about my activities.
 There are days where I'm less productive and I'm perfectly fine with that.
 I don't like to feel the need to fake my online activity.
+- **AI**.
+Please, don't be a "[meat proxy](https://gruhn.me/blog/2026-08-03/)".
+If an AI wrote it, tell me—or better, send me the prompt.
+I want to talk to you, not through you.
 - **Words matter**.
 I believe words like _"simple"_, _"just"_, _"of course"_, _"everyone knows"_ and
   _"easy"_ should stay out of technical conversations.
 They can often be perceived as [offensive](https://css-tricks.com/words-avoid-educational-writing/).
 Also, I don't think they